alexgagnon/ts-template/README.md

 # TypeScript Template

 Starter repo for javascript apps and libraries written in typescript.
+To make it more similar to a "real" app, it also includes authentication based on OAuth2 and OpenID Connect and telemetry.
+It is strictly Node.js based, so the only thing you need is Node.JS 16+.

+NOTE: it includes DEVELOPMENT ONLY versions of an Identity Provider for authentication and MongoDB-like database.
+THESE SHOULD ABSOLUTELY NOT BE USED IN PRODUCTION, and are prefixed with `_` to identify them as such.

-The repo is divided based on type, as they have different requirements
+The repo is divided based on type, as they have different requirements.

 1. api - backend abstraction layer
-   1. rest - RFC
+  1. rest
-   2. graphql
+  2. graphql - UNDER DEVELOPMENT
-2. frontend - HTML serving application
+2. frontend - browser-based application
+  1. spa
+  2. ssr
 3. library - module for consumption in other apps (apis and/or frontends)
 4. design-system - collection of frontend components